The Selma to Montgomery March and Passage of the Voting Rights Act of 1965

 The television coverage of the violence shocked the nation.
 It provoked an outpouring of support for the voting rights movement from white religious and labor leaders as well as ordinary citizens.
 President Lyndon Johnson and key members of Congress who had been dubious about the need for a bill now committed themselves to its passage.
 Johnson delivered one of the most important speeches in his presidency, “We Shall Overcome,” in support of the act on March 15.
 The bill that Dr. King, Lewis, and so many other civil rights leaders had sought was signed into law August 6, 1965, by President Johnson.

 Using Photographs as Primary Sources

-In Picturing Freedom: Selma-to-Montgomery March, 1965, students use the lesson activities and interactive resource to learn about the Selma to Montgomery voting rights march and explore the role of photojournalists and media in the passage of the Voting Rights Act.
+In Picturing Freedom: Selma-to-Montgomery March, 1965, students use the lesson activities to learn about the Selma to Montgomery voting rights march and explore the role of photojournalists and media in the passage of the Voting Rights Act.